kennethsinder/advent-of-code-2023/README.md

 Ruby solutions for Advent of Code 2023.

+See [adventofcode.com](https://adventofcode.com/) for the problem statements and to validate answers.

 ## Setup

 * Clone the repository using the GitHub web instructions, e.g. by running `git@github.com:kennethsinder/advent-of-code-2023.git`.